cstamas/cstamas.org/content/blog/2024/09/migrating-to-maven3-p2.md

 ## Sisu enters the chat

 So far good.
-But in Eclipse Sisu on other hand things are **slightly different**.
-Sisu uses Guice [JIT binding](https://github.com/google/guice/wiki/JustInTimeBindings) generated on the fly.
+But in Eclipse Sisu on other hand things are **slightly different** and many times overlooked.
+Sisu uses Guice [JIT/implicit bindings](https://github.com/google/guice/wiki/JustInTimeBindings) generated on the fly.
 This means that Sisu can infer many of these things by just doing this:

 ```java